Volvo S60 Cross Country Insurance Rates

 Rates are averaged for all Volvo S60 Cross Country models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Volvo S60 Cross Country Insurance
+How to Find Low Cost Volvo S60 Cross Country Insurance

-Below you'll find a summary of the data that was touched on above.
+Below you'll find a review of the information touched on above.

-- Drivers can save up to $200 per year just by quoting online in advance
+- You may be able to save up to $200 per year simply by quoting online in advance

-- Insureds who may need more liability protection will pay around $410 each year to go from a low limit to 250/500 limits
+- Drivers who may need more liability protection will pay around $410 per year to raise limits from a 30/60 limit to 250/500 limits

 Rate Tables and Charts